BC2 application to the Biometrics Commissioner: explanatory notes for completion (accessible version)

 Other arrests/contact

-Provide details of other arrests / relevant contact with UK police in chronological order with dates.
-If the subject is not a UK national or hasn’t been in the UK for a long period, please state if any checks been carried out as to whether the subject has been involved in any criminality abroad?
+If the Subject is not a UK national or hasn’t been in the UK for a long period, please state if any checks been carried out as to whether the subject has been involved in any criminality abroad.

 Section 10: Reasons for application

-Detailed reasons should be given to support the application for retention of DNA /Fingerprint records.
+Detailed reasons should be given to support the application for retention of a DNA profile and/or fingerprint records.

-If applying under s.63G(2), chief officers should refer to the victim criteria set out under that section.
-Please note that satisfaction of the victim criteria will not alone be sufficient to warrant an approval of the retention of DNA / fingerprint records.
+If applying under s63G(2), chief officers should refer to the victim criteria set out under that section.
+Please note that satisfaction of the victim criteria will not alone be sufficient to warrant an approval of the retention of a Subject’s biometrics.

 The reasons provided should be supported by references to any documentary evidence or supporting material.

 When outlining the reasons for an application, it is important that the case presented should fairly and accurately reflect the supporting documentary evidence from the investigation.
-This is paramount since the OBSCC does not have the resources to check each application against corresponding supporting documents and more fundamentally because very few subjects of an application exercise their right to make a separate representation to the Commissioner.
-The Biometrics and Surveillance Camera Commissioner, therefore, needs to be able to rely on the summary of the investigation provided by chief officers and be presented with the case both for and against the retention of the biometrics.
-If there is any information which may weaken the case for retention of the biometric material, it should be included in section 10 of the BC1 form.
+The Biometrics and Surveillance Camera Commissioner relies on the content of the application form and summary of the investigation provided by chief officers, and should be presented with the case both for and against the retention of the biometrics.
+If there is any information which may weaken the case for retention of the biometric material, it should be included in section 10 of the BC1.

 Section 11: Relevant documents attached

 Indicate the documents that are to be attached to the application.
-A copy of any documents that have been referenced in the form must be included.
+A copy of any documents that have been referenced in the BC1 must be included.